joshuamanly/Dragons-Vs-Monsters/README.md

 <img src="https://i.imgur.com/mfzVle4.png" alt="Dragons Vs Monsters" width="500" height="300">

-<p1>Dragons Vs Monsters is a fun 2D-tower defenset-strategy game  that was created with Unity Engine. </p1>
+<p1>Dragons Vs Monsters is a fun 2D-tower defense-strategy game  that was created with Unity Engine. </p1>
 <br></br>
 <p1>The game is about defending your ground from endless monster hordes.</p1>